zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_detection_area_module/README.md

 2. Inserts stop point l[m] in front of the stop line
 3. Inserts a pass judge point to a point where the vehicle can stop with a max deceleration
 4. Sets velocity as zero behind the stop line when the ego-vehicle is in front of the pass judge point
-5. If the ego vehicle has passed the pass judge point already, it doesn’t stop and pass through.
+5. If the ego vehicle has passed the pass judge point already, it doesn't stop and pass through.

 #### Flowchart